 Texas Rising Star requires several types of on-site visits to assess and monitor the ongoing quality of Texas Rising Star–certified child care and early learning programs.
-Programs should be aware that during any assessment following an Initial Assessment, if structural measures are not met, the program will lose Texas Rising Star certification.
+Programs should be aware that during any assessment following an Initial Assessment, if structural measures are not met, the program will be placed on suspension status.

 Prior to all assessments, Texas Rising Star staff will complete the appropriate screening form.
 Learn more about the screening form.